When to Apply

-- Request your Physician Information Profile from FCVS at www.fsmb.org.
+- Your Physician Information Profile from FCVS at www.fsmb.org.
 FCVS will send the profile directly to the Board office.

 Additional Requirements for Non-FCVS Applicants

-- Submit an 8 1/2″ X 11″ copy of your medical school diploma.
+- A copy of your medical school diploma.
 If you are a foreign medical graduate, attach an English translation from a reputable translating organization.

 - A copy of your current and valid Educational Commission for Foreign Medical Graduates (ECFMG) certificate if you graduated from a foreign medical school.

 - If you graduated from a program approved by the American Medical Association (AMA) or American Osteopathic Association (AOA) in the U.S. (or U.S. territory) or Canada, you must have completed one year of postgraduate training in the U.S.